We’re continuing to explore the challenges facing today’s construction marketers when it comes to putting together an effective web presence.

 This means you need to understand how they work, the environment they work in (home, large office, small office, on site etc) and this is where profiling the different types of specifying prospects comes in.

-My esteemed colleague Pritesh wrote about marketing to three different types of Architect in his posts “What type of Architect are you marketing to?
+We wrote about marketing to three different types of Architect in these posts “What type of Architect are you marketing to?
 Part 1, (Part 2 and Part 3 can be found from Part 1; well worth a read).

 Consider developing a content plan (A list of information that will benefit the prospect) not just around the needs of your prospects but around the way they consume the information you know they need too.